-- 1. Evaluate proposed changes to policies and procedures in the Staff Handbook and make recommendations to the Cabinet. - 2.
-Support University employees by maintaining a current Staff Handbook. - 3.
-Annually publish the updated Staff Handbook. - 4.
-Represent University employees to the Cabinet regarding policies and procedures related to employment.
+- 1. Evaluate proposed changes to policies and procedures in the Employee Handbook and make recommendations to the Cabinet. - 2.
+Support University employees by maintaining a current Employee Handbook. - 3.
+Annually publish the updated Employee Handbook. - 4.
+Represent University employees to the Cabinet regarding policies and procedures related to employment. - 5.
+Provide oversight of the Student Handbook to ensure policy alignment and consistency between the Student Handbook and the Employee Handbook.